Edlyn Vallejo Peña, Ph.D.

 - Bensimon, E. M., Polkinghorne, D. E., Bauman, G., & Vallejo, E. (2004).
 Doing research that makes a difference.
 Journal of Higher Education, 75(1), 104-132.

-- *Peña, E.V. & Spence, M. (in press, 2015).
+- *Peña, E.V. & Spence, M. (2015).
 Intersections of autism, race, and class: A new social justice agenda for inclusive leadership practices.
 In K. Esposito & A. Normore (Eds.)
 Inclusive Practices for Special Populations in Urban Settings: The Moral Imperative for Social Justice Leadership.
 Charlotte, NC: Information Age Publishing.

 - Peña, E.V. & Polkinghorne, D.E.
 (2012).
 Evaluating the Equity Scorecard project: The participants' points of view.
 In E.M.
 Bensimon & L. E. Malcom (Eds.)
 Confronting Equity Issues on Campus: Implementing the Equity Scorecard in Theory and in Practice.
 Sterling, VA: Stylus Publishing.